huyquoctrinh/MetaPolyp-CBMS2023/README.md

 ## :new: News:
 - Upcomming: Supervision version

+- 30/05/2023: Our paper "Meta-former UNet: Simple but effcient" is accepted EUSIPCO 2023.
+This is the specific concept of the Meta-former with UNet

 - 19/05/2023: Update pretrained-weight

 - 16/05/2023: Update paper link

 - 13/05/2023: First commit

+- 03/05/2023: Our paper "Meta-Polyp: a baseline for efficient Polyp segmentation" was accepted CBMS 2023.

 ## Overall architecture :sunny: